NolanLiu01/reproducible-research_homework/README.md

 Question 5

 1. There are 13 columns and 33 rows.
 The 13 columns representing the various attributes of the virus.
-The 33 rows representing the 33 viruses represented in this study.
+The 33 rows, not including the headers, representing the 33 viruses represented in this study.
 2. A log transformation could be used.
 By applying a natural log to both sides of the given equation, the result gives a linear equation.
 Thus a linear model could be used to determine the scaling factor and exponent.
 The code can be found in this repository in the file question_5_code.R
 3. The values are the same as found in the paper.
 Scaling factor = 1181.807 and exponent = 1.52
 4. Code to reproduce graph can also be found in question_5_code.R